chensar6/chensar6.github.io/_dndposts/1_dndpost.md

 <hr>
 You can read all of what I’m about to say <a href="https://www.dndbeyond.com/sources/dnd/basic-rules-2014">here</a>.

-Please note that we’ll be creating level 2 characters with D&D 5e 2014 rules.
+Please note that we are following D&D 5e (2014) rules.
 <hr>

+#### Levels/Levelling
+Characters will be starting at second level.

+We'll use a point buy system to determine ability scores.
+You will have 27 points to spend, with each ability score starting at 8 and each point above 8 costing 1 point.

 #### Personal Characteristics